StorageB/custom-command-menu/README.md

 ### Icons

-Enter the name of a system icon (without the file extension).
+Enter the name of a system icon.

 **For a list of available symbolic icons refer to:**
 - [GNOME default icons](https://github.com/StorageB/icons/blob/main/GNOME48Adwaita/icons.md)
 - [Ubuntu Yaru icons](https://github.com/StorageB/icons/blob/main/Yaru/icons.md)

-Alternatively, browse the icon directory for your system’s theme (typically /usr/share/icons), or use the [Icon Library app](https://flathub.org/apps/org.gnome.design.IconLibrary).
+Alternatively, browse the icon directory for your system’s theme (typically /usr/share/icons) and enter the name of an icon (without the file extension).

-To use a custom icon, place an SVG icon in: `~/.local/share/icons/hicolor/scalable/apps/`.
+To use a custom icon, place an SVG icon in: `~/.local/share/icons`.
 Reboot and then enter the icon name (without the file extension).

 <br>